youssef-mansor/cloud-steg/README.md

 ./client/target/release/p2p-client start-heartbeat \
   --username alice \
   --server http://localhost:8000 \
-  --interval 5
+  --interval 5 \
+  --ip 192.168.1.100 \
+  --port 9000
 ```

-This will send a heartbeat every 5 seconds until you press CTRL+C.
+This will send a heartbeat every 5 seconds until you press CTRL+C. The `--ip` and `--port` are the client's own IP address and port that other clients will use to connect for P2P communication.

 #### List online users